Man who died on Universal Orlando roller coaster had a spinal condition, report says

 A Universal Orlando Resorts spokesperson has said the resort is cooperating with investigators at the Orange County Sheriff's Office.

-Maria Fernandez, who said she was one of the roller coaster at the same time as Zavala, told Orlando television station WKMG that he appeared to be slumped over and bleeding when the ride stopped.
+Maria Fernandez, who said she was on the roller coaster at the same time as Zavala, told Orlando television station WKMG that he appeared to be slumped over and bleeding when the ride stopped.

 Florida’s largest theme parks are exempt from state safety inspections, unlike smaller venues and fairs.
 Instead, the largest theme parks like Walt Disney World and Universal conduct their own inspections and have their own protocols.
 But they must report to the state any injury or death.